XTB vs Exness 2026

 Dive deeper: Best Forex Trading Apps.

-Comparing market research at online brokers XTB and Exness: both deliver daily market commentary, forex news from top-tier sources like Bloomberg, Reuters, or Dow Jones, an economic calendar for global events, and a sentiment tool that shows long/short positioning.
-Neither includes Autochartist, TipRanks, or Acuity Trading.
-One key difference is Trading Central: Exness offers Trading Central research tools, while XTB does not.
+XTB and Exness both deliver daily market commentary and stream forex news from leading sources such as Bloomberg, Reuters, or Dow Jones.
+Each broker also includes a sentiment tool that shows the ratio of long vs. short positions and offers an economic calendar for tracking key events.
+Neither broker integrates Autochartist, TipRanks, or Acuity Trading.
+The standout difference is that Exness provides Trading Central research tools, while XTB does not.

 | Feature |